stfbk/FOWS/README.md

 We also provide the code for computing GradCam activations for a given dataset in the [gradcam.py](https://github.com/RickyZi/FOWS_test/blob/main/gradcam.py) script.

 Example usage:
 ```
     python gradcam.py --model mnetv2 --train_dataset fows_occ --test_dataset fows_no_occ --ft --cam_method gradcam++ --num-layers 1 --tags mnetv2_fows_occ_FT_vs_fows_no_occ
 ```
 - model: name of the pre-trained model to use
-- train_dataset: dataset used when training the model
+- train_dataset: dataset used when training the model (used to select the pre-trained model)
-- test_dataset: dataset used for model inference
+- test_dataset: dataset used for computing GradCam activations (i.e. a random subset of the dataset)
 - ft (or tl): training strategy
     - ft: Fine Tuning
     - tl: Transfer Learning